Respiratory Disease Claims

-If you have developed asthma due to your working environment, you could have a valid claim for occupational asthma compensation
+If you’ve developed asthma due to your working environment, you could have a valid claim for occupational asthma compensation.

 Asthma is a chronic respiratory condition that causes a narrowing of the bronchial walls.
 Some people have asthma as a naturally caused complaint.
 In contrast, others are diagnosed following their employment in an environment that does not make adequate provisions for the risks of respiratory illness.